imbs-hl/fuseMLR/README.md

 We introduce the fuseMLR package for late integration prediction modeling in R. This package allows users to define studies with multiple layers, data entities, and layer-specific machine learning methods.
-FuseMLR is user-friendly, enables training of different models across layers and automatically performs aggregation once layer-specific training is completed.
+The package fuseMLR is user-friendly, enables training of different models across layers and automatically performs aggregation once layer-specific training is completed.
 Additionally, fuseMLR allows for variable selection at the layer level and makes predictions for new data entities.